Ready, Set, Go! An Introduction to Job Matching

 Three Phases of Development: Ready, Set, Go!

-Get Ready: Inspect and reinforce your organization’s foundation
+Get Ready: Inspect and reinforce your organization’s foundation.

 Utilize a process to set specific organizational goals